General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 2. I am applying for a Faculty Study and Research (FS&R) grant for a project that involves human participants.
 When do I need to submit a protocol application for IRB review?

 Submit it as early as possible.
-No funds will be disbursed until the secretary of the FS&R Committee has received notice of IRB approval from the Grants and Contracts Office.
+No funds will be disbursed until the secretary of the FS&R Committee has received notice of IRB approval.

 3. Do students' academic research projects require IRB approval?

 If human subjects are involved, yes.
 Student research that involves human subjects requires approval or granting of exemption by the IRB prior to initiation.
-PLEASE NOTE: Student researchers are required to have their protocol reviewed and approved by a faculty sponsor before submitting their protocol to the IRB.
+PLEASE NOTE: Student researchers, including those doing independent research, are required to have their protocol reviewed and approved by a faculty sponsor before submitting their protocol to the IRB.

 4. I am the recipient of an internally-funded student research grant award (i.e., Dean Rusk, Abernethy, Bank of America, etc.) and my research project involves human subject research.
 When should I submit a protocol application for IRB review?